-Known as "Green Bursa", this province stands on the lower slopes of Uludag (Mount Olympos of Mysia, 2543 m) in the Marmara region of Anatolia.
+Known as "Green Bursa", this province of over 3 million people stands on the lower slopes of Uludag (Mount Olympos of Mysia, 2543 m) in the Marmara region of Anatolia.
 The title "Green" of Bursa comes from its gardens and parks, and of course from its being in the middle of an important fruit growing region.
 In Bursa there are things you should not miss.
 First of all you are in the homeland of the delicious "Iskender Kebap", one of the best dishes of world - famous Turkish Cuisine.
 The candied chestnuts (Kestane Sekeri) are a specialty of desserts and have an unforgettable taste.
 The peaches of Bursa are unique.
 As for something to purchase; Bursa is a center of the silk trade (since first silk cocoons were brought here with the caravans of the Silk Road) and towel manufacturing.
 It is also the homeland of the very famous Turkish folklore figures, Karagöz and Hacivat shadow puppets.

 Because of its being the first Ottoman capital, Bursa is very rich in religious monuments, mosques, and tombs (turbes), baths.
 One of the places to be seen in Bursa is the Yesil Cami (Green Mosque), with its carved marble doorway which is one of the best in Anatolia.
 It is an elaborate and significant building in the new Turkish style.
 Just opposite, is the Yesil Türbe (Green Tomb), set in a green garden with an enchanting exterior decorated with turquoise tiles.
 Near the tomb, the Medrese complex (old theological school) now houses the Ethnographical Museum which certainly deserves visiting.
 The Yildirim Beyazit Mosque is important as it is the first one built in the new Ottoman style and is accompanied by the Emir Sultan Mosque which lies in a peaceful setting.
 The province is decorated with these monuments, each of which is a masterpiece.
 Here are the Ulu Cami (Grand Mosque) built in the Seljuk style, with impressive calligraphic wall decorations.
 The Orhan Gazi Mosque; the "Hisar", an attractive part of the province; the Mausoleums of Osman, the founder of the Ottoman Empire, and his son Orhan Gazi are other important sites to visit.
 The Muradiye Complex has a delightful view with its mosque and tombs of important characters from the Ottoman era, and their tiles and charming decorations appeal to the sightseers.
 The Ottoman Museum offers a lively exhibit of the traditional life style of Ottomans.